yverdon/geocity/docs/OAuth2_Qgis.md

 ---

-## Connect to the new extern app with QGIS
+## Connect to the new external application with QGIS

 **⚠ Configuration is probably not totally correct, this documentation is still in progress, find how to configure correctly and fix it**